tiredbunny/tiredbunny.github.io/pages/dominocastle_page.md

 **Final Build**:
 <a href="https://drive.google.com/open?id=0ByRMOIz9rEO0MkU2cUtWSXlfd3M"><i class="fa fa-download" style="font-size:24px"></i></a>

 **Description**: This game was our entry for the 'Week of Awesome' game jam event at [gamedev.net](https://www.gamedev.net/).
-The game is about falling as many towers as possible, which are made up of dominos (Toys, not pizza).
-You jump from one domino to other and try to  start a chain reaction to make towers fall down.
+The game is about falling as many towers as possible, which are made up of dominos.
+You jump from one domino to other and try to start a chain reaction to make towers fall.

 **Technologies used**: UE4 (Blueprints), Blender